-All contracts that have been exempted from the formal competitive procurement process and are over \$25,000\\$24,999.99 shall be brought to the require board for approval.
+All contracts that have been exempted from the formal competitive procurement process and are over \$25,000 shall be brought to the board for approval.
 Such contracts are renewable based upon the terms and conditions of the contract as set forth in this policy.

-The following purchasing activities are exempt from the formal competitive bidding process set forth in Formal Competitive Procurement Process, Policy No. 20021:
+The following purchasing activities are exempt from the formal competitive bidding process set forth in Formal Competitive Procurement Process, Policy No. 2002:

 - G-1.
-Services or commodities provided by governmental entities (i.e., county, state, federal) such as county attorney, tax collector and property appraiser, or vendors identified through governmental cooperative contracts.
-These services or commodities shall be approved by the board during the budget approval process. - G-2.
-Emergency funding (Emergency Funding, Policy No. 20109). - G-3.
+Services or commodities provided by governmental entities (i.e., county, state, federal) or vendors identified through governmental cooperative contracts. - G-2.
+Emergency funding (Emergency Funding, Policy No. 2010). - G-3.
 Prevention services related to mental health, including drug abuse prevention programs and child abuse prevention programs, and health services involving examination, diagnosis, treatment, prevention, medical consultation or administration as part of a Children's Trust-funded health program. - G-4.
-Single source purchases (Single Source Procurement, Policy No. 20043). - G-5.
-Unsolicited request for funds (Unsolicited Request for Funds, Policy No. 20065). - G-6.
-Match funding and Funder Collaboration (Match Funding and Funder Collaboration, Policy No. 20076). - G-7.
-Capacity Building, Training & Professional Development (Capacity Building, Training & Professional Development, Policy No. 20087). - G-8.
+Single source purchases (Single Source Procurement, Policy No. 2004). - G-5.
+Unsolicited request for funds (Unsolicited Request for Funds, Policy No. 2006). - G-6.
+Match funding (Match Funding, Policy No. 2007). - G-7.
+Capacity Building, Training & Professional Development (Capacity Building, Training & Professional Development, Policy No. 2008). - G-8.
 Artistic services, subscriptions, memberships, dues and materials related to literacy (e.g., books, copyrighted and patented materials). - G-9.
 Licenses and permits for the operation of The Children's Trust's business office and information technology licenses, upgrades and renewals which have previously been approved by the board, where the contract term extends beyond one year (e.g., software licenses for the continuation of The Children's Trust's operations).
 This does not include new business agreements for licenses, purchases and upgrades of items related to information and technology systems.
 Information technology licenses and services are procured through a solicitation process, either RFP, RFQ or three bids.
-The exception to this process pertains to licenses and services that cannot be solicited because only one vendor provides the license or service.
+The exception to this process pertains to licenses and services that cannot be solicited because only one vendor provides the license or service. - G-10.

-G-10.
 Piggyback purchases allows The Children's Trust the option to access the purchase of goods or services through an existing contract between a vendor and the federal government; a state or municipal government; another governmental agency; or a government-related association that was competitively procured.
-This includes, but is not limited to, contracts competitively procured contracts by Miami-Dade County.
+This includes, but is not limited to, competitively procured contracts by Miami-Dade County.